 Please keep in mind that no single factor will typically be sufficient to make a residency determination.
 When viewed as a whole, the answers to the above questions will generally give a good indication as to the individual's intent, and therefore, to the state of residence.

-Members of the military and their spouses should reference Iowa Tax Responsibilities of Military Personnel for additional information.
+Servicemembers and their spouses should reference Iowa Tax Responsibilities of Servicemember and their Spouses for additional information.